GoogleCloudPlatform/cloud-foundation-fabric/blueprints/serverless/cloud-run-corporate/README.md

 ## Architecture

 This blueprint creates multiple architectures depending on the use case.
 Some may have one or two projecs while others may have four or more.
 Some use [Private Service Connect (PSC)](https://cloud.google.com/vpc/docs/private-service-connect) to access Google APIs, and others a [Layer 7 Internal Load Balancer](https://cloud.google.com/load-balancing/docs/l7-internal).
-Even security plays a role and [VPC Service Controls](https://cloud.google.com/vpc-service-controls) is introduced.
+Even security plays a role and [VPC Service Controls (VPC SC)](https://cloud.google.com/vpc-service-controls) is introduced.

 ## Prerequisites